 Inventory software works by recording your stock when it comes in – either through manual data entry or through a system such as:

 RFID (radio frequency identification) tags

 NFC (near field communication) tags

-Once it knows what stock you do or don’t have, the software is able to do a number of other things, depending on its features.
+Once it knows what inventory you do or don’t have, the software is able to do a number of other things, depending on its features.

-Scan new items as they arrive into the warehouse and the software will automatically add them to your stock.
+Scan new items as they arrive into the warehouse and the software will automatically add them to your inventory.

-Items are removed from stock as they’re processed through your point of sale system.
+Items are removed from inventory as they’re processed through your point of sale system.

 What to look for in inventory management software

 You might be able to use your accounting software for inventory management as many packages come with inventory management capability built in.
 So before you go spending money on a bells and whistles piece of inventory management software, check what you actually need and if your accounting software can do the following: